Quick Summary

 Purpose of a Section 8 Company (NGO) – Meaning and Objectives

-When the Central Government is satisfied that any individual or group intends to form a company for these non-profit purposes, it issues a license to operate as a Section 8 Company.
-Unlike regular companies, the profits or income earned by a Section 8 company are reinvested in achieving its objectives, rather than distributed as dividends to its members or shareholders
+A Section 8 company structure is ideal for NGOs, charitable trusts, or non-profits aiming to promote education, social welfare, environmental protection, or other community-focused objectives.
+When the Central Government is satisfied that any individual or group intends to form a company for these non-profit purposes, it issues a license to operate as a section 8 company.

 Who Can Apply for Registration of a Section 8 Company?